bpl-imperial/bpl-imperial.github.io/2023_phd_advert.md

 ***

+### How to apply
+Please send your CV (including contact details of two referees) and a motivation letter for the project and lab to Dr Ravinash Krishna Kumar: <r.krishnakumar@imperial.ac.uk> by the ***12th of January 2024***.

+The project aims to start as early Feb 2024, with flexibility to start after this date.

+Informal enquiries are most welcome via email, video calling, and lab visits.
+Please get in touch again with Dr Ravinash Krishna Kumar: <r.krishnakumar@imperial.ac.uk>

+***

+### Eligibiltiy
+The studentship is funded by the Department of Infectious Diseases, Faculty of Medicine for 3.5 year ***home ([fee-status](https://www.imperial.ac.uk/study/fees-and-funding/tuition-fees/fee-status/){:target="_blank"}) PhD studentship***, which includes tuition fees, bursary commensurate with UKRI rates and £5,000 pa for research and training support.

+Applicants must have or expect to gain a First or Upper Second class undergraduate degree in Synthetic Biology, Systems Biology, Molecular Biology, Microbiology or other related field.
+A Masters Degree is desirable but not essential.
+Applicants are also required to meet [Imperial College’s English language requirements](https://www.imperial.ac.uk/study/ug/apply/requirements/english/){:target="_blank"}

+***

 ### Imperial College London

-Imperial College is a hub for the advancement of synthetic biology and microbiome sciences.
-The successful student will be positioned to take advantage of the Centre for Synthetic Biology and Innovation and the London BioFoundry, along with the Department’s close ties with clinical scientists across the Faculty of Medicine and researchers in the Life Sciences and Bioengineering departments.
-The Department provides a well-developed teaching and support network for PhD students, and the research project will be pursued in the Sir Alexander Flemming Building at the vibrant South Kensington Campus in central London.
+Imperial College is a hub for the advancement of [synthetic biology](https://www.imperial.ac.uk/synthetic-biology/centre/){:target="_blank"} and [microbiome sciences](https://www.imperial.ac.uk/microbiome-network/){:target="_blank"}.
+Moreover, you will be positioned to take advantage of the [London BioFoundry](https://www.londonbiofoundry.org/){:target="_blank"} and the [Advanced Hackspace](https://imperialhackspace.com/){:target="_blank"}, along with the Department’s close ties with clinical scientists across the Faculty of Medicine and researchers in the Life Sciences and Bioengineering departments.
+The Department provides a well-developed teaching and support network for PhD students, and the research project will be pursued in the Sir Alexander Fleming Building at the vibrant South Kensington Campus in central London.

 <img src ="/assets/images/saf/atrium.jpg">